thiscouldbebetter/GameFrameworkTS/Readme.md

 Game Framework
 ==============

-The JavaScript code in this repository implements a menu, profile, display, media, physics, model, and persistence framework around an rudimentary video game.
+The JavaScript code in this repository implements a video game framework and demonstrates its features with a rudimentary video game.
 To see it in action, open the file GameFramework.html in a web browser that runs JavaScript.

+Features:

+	- Display - System-level graphics concepts are abstracted behind interfaces.
+	- Controls - Buttons, lists, text boxes, scrollbars, tabs, and so on.
+	- Persistence - Including player profiles and saving and loading games to and from browser local storage or files.
+	- Media - Loading and presenting images, sounds, music, videos, and data files.
+	- Physics - Position, orientation, movement, and collision detection and response.
+	- Model - Common game concepts like inventory, equipment, crafting, skills, containers, and trade.

-Some homemade media files are included in the Content directory for testing purposes.
+Some placeholder media files are included in the Content directory for testing purposes.

 ![Gameplay](/Screenshots/Screenshot-Gameplay.png?raw=true "Gameplay")
 ![Title](/Screenshots/Screenshot-Title.png?raw=true "Title")